 This comes at a time when increasing surveillance devices have been implemented not just in the state of Queensland but across the nation.

 Last month the Australian government announced a massive $18.5 million budget for facial recognition technology.

 The Capability is another program to assist security agencies in scanning through up to 100 million facial images already on Australian databases.
-The images come from an array of databases including shopping centres, passport photos and drivers’ licenses.
+The images come from an array of databases including shopping centres, passport photos, drivers’ licenses and social media images.

 Proponents for the use of The Capability include Justice Minister Michael Keenan, who says this new technology will assist in combating terrorism and organised crime, despite low rates of offense in these areas.

-It keeps Australians safe by protecting their identity and it allows our law enforcement authorities to accurately and efficiently to identify someone who might take their interest,” he said.
+It keeps Australians safe by protecting their identity and it “allows our law enforcement authorities to accurately and efficiently identify someone who might take their interest,” he said.

-Cyber Security analyst Patrick Gray spoke to the ABC in February, highlighting concerns.
+Cyber Security analyst Patrick Gray spoke to the ABC in February, highlighting privacy and human rights concerns.
 “This is a whole other league of creepy, this is a whole other league of invasive and the fact that there’s been no discussion around this is really weird.”

 Deakin University criminology expert Adam Molnar also raised concerns for a “potential error rate of the technology.”
 Molnar raised the issue of “false positives” impacting on a person’s life.